 We will ask you a few questions to check there have been no new problems for your child since screening.
 We will check your child's temperature and we will take blood samples.
+We will take a swab from your child's nose with a small cotton bud and/or collect a sample of saliva.
 Your child will be randomly allocated to receive one dose of ChAdOx1 nCoV-19 or MenACWY.
 This will be given as an injection at the top of the child's arm and we will cover the vaccine site with a dressing.
 We will need to keep an eye on your child to make sure they are OK for up to 30 minutes after the vaccine.
 Overall the visit will take up to one hour.